+If you do want to move, we will work with you to find you a new space as they become available.
 This may be unexpected, but a college’s population fluxes throughout the entire year.
 Those changes created vacancies we can use to move people.
-It is difficult to predict each year, but last year everyone who wanted to was able moved by the beginning of the Spring semester.
-We are hopeful that we can do the same this year.
+It is difficult to predict each year, but in most years anyone who wants to relocate was able to by the beginning of the Spring semester.

 If you want to talk about making a room switch, please contact us.
 Over the summer, you can contact Ed Burnett.
 During the academic year, you can contact your Area Coordinator (whom you will meet at move-in).

 Tips for living in an Expanded Double.

 - Talk with your roommates about what each other is bringing and what can you share.
 Especially for larger items like refridgerators.

 - If you can, leave seasonal clothing at home.
 Many of you will have a chance to get back home before you need the bulky winter jacket

 - Talk to your roommates about how you think the room should be set up, especially the beds.